sebastiantoh/tp/docs/UserGuide.md

 **Format**: `contact find KEYWORD [MORE_KEYWORDS]...`

-* The search is case-insensitive. e.g. keyword 'hans' will match contact with the name 'Hans'
+* The search is case-insensitive. e.g. keyword 'hans' will match the contact with the name 'Hans'.

-* The contact list is ordered by non-ascending similarity.
+* The contact list is ordered by non-ascending similarity to the given keywords.

 * Exact matches (if exist) will appear as the top results.